Reporting Self-Employment Business Income and Deductions

 In this section, you give the IRS information about any vehicles for which you're deducting expenses in Part II.
 The IRS uses the answers in this section when reviewing your vehicle deduction to see if it seems legitimate.
 So it's important, for example, to be able to answer YES to the question about whether you have written documentation for your deduction.
 If you answer NO, don’t be surprised if the IRS asks you to justify the deduction.

-Part V: Other Expenses
+Part V: Other expenses

-Examples of other expenses:
+Examples of other possible business expenses include:

 - Membership dues for professional organizations

 - Fees you paid to credit card companies for processing customer card transactions

 - Business-related gifts to suppliers, clients, contractors, etc.